Local Expert Guest

 By Megan Eileen McDonough

 These water sports represent classic Jacksonville fun under the Florida sun, and will keep you cool all year long.
+Check out the full list of water sport rental companies here!

 The Jacksonville Beach pier has excellent surfing conditions year-round, making it a popular spot to catch a wave.
 Another go-to spot for advanced surfers is The Poles, located inside Kathryn Abbey Hanna Park.
 Keep your eyes peeled peeled for dolphins, as they're never far from view.